Archived: Auckland Unitary Plan List

 The purpose of the Auckland Unitary Plan list is to manage litigation resulting from the proposed Auckland Unitary Plan (AUP) to ensure all appeals and judicial review proceedings relating to the AUP are dealt with as quickly as the High Court’s resources permit.

 The list began in October 2016.
 Originally there were 41 appeals on a question of law and eight judicial review applications on the list.
-As at 1 June 2018 there were two appeals remaining.
+As at 1 June 2018 there were 2 appeals remaining.

 Legislative background to AUP